IanMitchell/PylonConstructionInc/README.md

 1. Ian
 2. Garrett

+8 pylon (Around here, be ready to relinquish control of one worker to Scout) 10 gateway
+12 gateway
+zealot
+16 assimilator

 Army creation balanced with Building creation (Mid-game / late-game oriented, different from initial start) (Doesn't focus on why it's building it, but just does it)

 1. Talha